Regnal year: Korean

-The tradition of Korean era names survives in the North Korean Juche calendar, with Juche year 1 being 1912 the year of the birth of Kim Il-sung.
+The tradition of Korean era names survives in the North Korean Juche calendar, with Juche year 1 being 1912, the year of the birth of Kim Il-sung.

 Vietnamese

-The use of era names in Vietnamese history starts since the middle of the 6th century CE, when independent Vietnamese dynasties started to proclaim their own era names.
+The use of era names in Vietnamese history started in the middle of the 6th century CE, when independent Vietnamese dynasties started to proclaim their own era names.
 The titles were adopted in historical Vietnam for the purpose of year identification and numbering.
-It continued until 1945 when the reign of Nguyễn dynasty came to an end.
+It continued until 1945, when the reign of Nguyễn dynasty came to an end.